jarrellrn/music-player/README.md

 ### How to use: <a name="use"></a>

-Simply open the file in the browser of your choice.
+Simply open the file in the browser of your choice, or view it online [here](https://jarrellrn.github.io/music-player/).

 ### License: <a name="license"></a>